abourdon/powerapi-akka/formulae/formula-disk-single/README.md

 ## Presentation

-Implements PowerAPI disk `Formula` module in making the ratio between the _power by read/write bytes_ of the physical disk and the read/write bytes by the process.
+Implements PowerAPI disk `Formula` module giving disk energy of a specified process in making the ratio between the read/write power by the maximum read/write rate of the physical disk.

 __Note that this implementation doesn't take into account that a process could use different physical disks.
 It assumes that all processes use the primary disk__